AI inference cost / Cost estimation

 What should self-hosted LLM inference cost include?

-Include GPU hours, idle capacity, utilization, storage, networking, observability, support tooling, deployment work, upgrades, rollback, and incident ownership.
+Self-hosted LLM inference cost should include GPU hours, idle capacity, utilization, storage, networking, observability, support tooling, deployment work, upgrades, rollback, and incident ownership.
+It should also include shared infrastructure and engineering time, because those costs often decide whether self-hosting is actually cheaper.

 When is self-hosted LLM inference worth considering?

-Consider it when volume is high, utilization is predictable, control matters, and the team can operate the serving stack safely.
+Self-hosted LLM inference is worth considering when volume is high, utilization is predictable, control matters, and the team can operate the serving stack safely.
+It is less compelling when demand is uncertain, outputs are still changing, or the cost issue can be reduced with caching, routing, or batching.

 What is the common self-hosting cost mistake?